Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 Signatures of magnetic order may also occur as spectroscopic features in current-voltage characteristics.
 The most prominent one stems from the Kondo effect, a many-body phenomenon which was first discovered in metals containing dilute magnetic impurities and manifests itself in nanocontacts as a ZBA in the differential conductance.
-At the atomic scale, such resonances commonly acquire a Fano line shape due to quantum interference between a localized magnetic moment and a continuum of conduction channels \cite{Calvo2009}.
+At the atomic scale, such resonances commonly acquire a Fano line shape due to quantum interference between a localized magnetic moment and a continuum of conduction channels \autocite{Calvo2009}.
+A sketch of such a scenario, with exemplary Fano line-shaped transmission functions, is illustrated in Fig.~\ref{fig:Kondo_MS_EM2_09}(a).